srgio-es/tcfmshelper/README.md

 ### serverhealth
     200 OK
+    http(s)://servername:port/serverhealt

-    http(s)://servername:port/serverhealt - Shows if this server is running
+    Shows if this server is running

 ### fscstatus
+    200 OK
+    http(s)://servername:port/fscstatus/$fschostname

-    http(s)://servername:port/fscstatus/$fschostname - Returns a JSON with the status of the passed FSC, for example: http://fmshelper.yolo.com:8080/fscstatus/foo-bar-fsc1 (optional query parameter port: ?port=1234)
+    Returns a JSON with the status of the passed FSC, for example: http://fmshelper.yolo.com:8080/fscstatus/foo-bar-fsc1 (optional query parameter port: ?port=1234)

 ```
 200 OK